0xh4ty/0xh4ty.github.io/content/inside-the-rektoff-bootcamp-a-complete-student-review.md

 After Module 2 ends, students receive a capstone project: an intentionally vulnerable Solana protocol to audit over two weeks.
 This final phase brings together all the concepts learned in the bootcamp and simulates a real audit environment.

 When pre-reads are provided, you are expected to go through them before the lecture so you can follow the material more effectively.
-After each lecture, quizzes are assigned to reinforce the concepts covered, and these must be completed before the deadlines.
+Quizzes are assigned periodically to reinforce the concepts covered, and these must be completed before the deadlines.

 ## Instructors and Teaching Style